faviasono/comacas/README.md

 # OCR Document and Booking Reservation Management

-This repository contains utilities for OCR (Optical Character Recognition) document processing and booking reservation management.
+This repository contains utilities to extract Demographic information from Passport or IDs using OCR and LLM.
+Also, it provides some functionalities to create .txt files to upload to Allogiati-Web & Paytourist to register guests in owned B&Bs.

 ## Installation